 The most significant secondary hazards associated with severe local storms are falling and downed trees, landslides, and downed power lines.
-Heavy rain and icy conditions can overwhelm both natural and manmade drainage systems, causing overflow and property destruction.
+There is also the threat of a disruption in the water supply distribution system and power outages.
+Heavy rain and icy conditions can overwhelm both natural and man-made drainage systems, causing overflow and property destruction.
 Landslides occur when the soil on slopes becomes oversaturated and fails.
 Additionally, the storms may result in closed highways and blocked roads.
 It is not unusual for motorists and residents to become stranded.
 Annually, icy conditions and frozen pipes cause damage to residences and businesses.
-Late season winter events will typically cause some plant and crop damage.
+Late-season winter events will typically cause some plant and crop damage.

 Climate change presents a significant challenge for risk management associated with severe weather.
 The frequency of severe weather events has increased steadily over the last century.
-Nationally, the number of weather-related disasters during the 1990s was four times that of the 1950s, and cost 14 times as much in economic losses.
-Historical data shows that the probability for severe weather events increases in a warmer climate (see Figure 14-13).
-The changing hydrograph caused by climate change could have a significant impact on the intensity, duration and frequency of storm events.
+Nationally, the number of weather-related disasters during the 1990s was four times that of the 1950s and cost 14 times as much in economic losses.
+Historical data shows that the probability of severe weather events increases in a warmer climate (see Figure 14-13).
+The changing hydrograph caused by climate change could have a significant impact on the intensity, duration, and frequency of storm events.
 All of these impacts could have significant economic consequences.

-Because winter weather cannot be directly modeled in HAZUS, annualized losses were estimated using GIS-based analysis, historical data analysis, and statistical risk assessment methodology.
+Because winter weather cannot be directly modeled in HAZUS-MH, annualized losses were estimated using GIS-based analysis, historical data analysis, and statistical risk assessment methodology.
 Event frequency, severity indicators, expert opinions, and historical knowledge of the region were used for this assessment.
-The primary data source was the updated HAZUS inventory data (updated with 2010 U.S. Census data and 2014 RS Means Square Foot Costs) augmented with state and federal data sets as well as the NOAA National Climatic Data Center Storm Event Database.
+The primary data source was the updated HAZUS-MH inventory data (updated with 2010 U.S. Census data and 2018 RS Means Square Foot Costs) augmented with state and federal data sets as well as the NOAA National Climatic Data Center Storm Event Database.